 In one of his blogs that was published on golfing website Play Your Course, US sports pundit Ren Gates claims that Dustin Johnson has the longest, most powerful strokes in the game today, proving that keeping fit has numerous benefits both on the golf course and in life in general.

 Aside from shedding a few excess pounds, playing golf regularly, has a lot of health benefits.
-Adults who get in two and a half hours of moderate physical activity every week decrease the chances of cardiovascular diseases and diabetes, as well as metabolic syndromes, even cancer.
+Adults who get in two and a half hours of moderate physical activity every week decrease the chances of metabolic syndromes, even cancer.
 Golf Gurls suggest that the sport also stimulates blood circulation, improves eyesight, and even allows for a better night’s sleep.

 In order to achieve positive results you have to supplement our weight loss routine with a balanced diet.
 If some fad diets and lifestyles prove to be too much for you, it is good to know that food substitution is a good alternative.
 The key is to replace regular food and beverages with healthier ones.